sweagleExpert/microServiceExample/README.md

 demo purposes

 The microservices: *gateway*, *registry* and *weather-service* do not hold locally any properties except the URL of the *config* service.
-The *config* service is the one who is actually communicating with Sweagle to retrieve and provide the properties of all 3 services depending on the profile enabled.
+The *config* service is the one which is actually communicating with Sweagle to retrieve and provide the properties of all 3 services depending on the profile enabled.
 The `application.yaml` file of the *config* service contains the necessary settings for interfacing with Sweagle.

 # Pre-requisites

 - Active Sweagle account
 - Uploaded configuration data in Sweagle for each and every microservice and environment profile (e.g. default, development, production etc.)
 - Published metadata parser taking as parameters the microservice application's name and the environment profile's name
-- Check out the 1.0.0-SNAPSHOT version of spring-cloud-config-server-sweagle
+- Check out the 1.0.0-SNAPSHOT version of [spring-cloud-config-server-sweagle](https://github.com/sweagleExpert/envRepository)
 - Build and install the artifact into your maven repository